StefanoRausch/Literate-Source-Code/implementations/stefano-rausch/Gruntfile.coffee.md

             watch :
                 literateCode :

-Following the file extension convention suggested by [Literate CoffeeScript][], some of the popular configuration, mark up / pre-processor / scripting languages for web development have been marked as literate by appending `.md` [^MD] to the original file extension.
+Following the file extension convention suggested by [Literate CoffeeScript][], some of the popular configuration, mark up / pre-processor / scripting languages for web development have been marked as literate by appending `.md` ( [Markdown](http://daringfireball.net/projects/markdown ) to the original file extension.
 The [Minimal Matching Utility][] directives are used for folder independent watching.
-Just work with the LSC [^LSC] files as you would do with traditional files.
+Just work with the LSC ( Literate Source Code ) files as you would do with traditional files.

                     files : [
                         '**/*.haml.md', '**/*.html.md', '**/*.jade.md',